Navigation

 Through talking to pupils this year, I have been able to find out their thoughts about music and what they have learnt.

-Year 4 – ‘I have enjoyed learning to play the Baritone this year and I now play in Wigan Training Band.’
+Year 4 – ‘I have enjoyed learning to play the Baritone this year and I now play as part of Astley Youth Band.’

-Year 1 – ‘I like singing the songs we have learnt, like ‘Your Imagination’.’
+Year 1 – ‘I like playing different instruments and singing songs we have learnt, like Shake it Off.’

 Still image for this video